 what to serve with savory pies

-This pie is super versatile, and can go from brunch to lunch, and dinner.
+This zucchini pie is super versatile, and can go from brunch to lunch, and dinner.
 I like to serve it with some sort of salad.
 A simple mixed green salad would be great, but if you want to take it up a notch, I’ve got lots of inspiration on the blog:

 Zucchini Pie